rpy2/rpy2/doc/source/robjects.rst

-Things are also not always that simple, as the use of a dictionary does not ensure that the order in which the parameters are passed is conserved.
+Things are also not always that simple, as the use of a dictionary does not ensure that the order in which the arguments are passed is conserved.

 R is capable of introspection, and can return the arguments accepted by a function through the function `formals()`, modelled as a method of